nightscout/nightscout.github.io/src/documents/posts/2015-10-27-set-up-minimed-connect-with-nightscout-on-azure.html.md

 ## Step 3: Show pump data in Nightscout (optional)

-**IMPORTANT:** As of this writing (2016-09-19), you must be running the dev branch of Nightscout to enable the following features.
-The dev branch is where new features are developed, but as a result, it is less stable than the master branch.
-If this worries you, it's best to set up a second Nightscout site running the dev branch, configured to use the same mLab database as your main Nightscout site.
-This is necessary until the [latest release](https://github.com/nightscout/cgm-remote-monitor/releases) of Nightscout is 0.9 or later.

-* To update your existing Nightscout site to use the dev branch, use the [Beta Test Tool](http://nightscout.github.io/pages/test-beta/?branch=dev) to update your dev branch on GitHub, then go to Azure/Heroku and set the deployed branch to be `dev` instead of `master`.
-* To set up a new Nightscout site running the dev branch, follow the standard Nightscout setup guide, but substitute `dev` any time you see `master`.
+**IMPORTANT:** You must be running at least version 0.9 (Grilled Cheese) of Nightscout for these features.

 ### Showing pump IOB in Nightscout

 ![](http://i.imgur.com/4ziiUlx.png)

-* Make sure you have a Nightscout site running the dev branch (see above).
+* Make sure you have a Nightscout site running at least version 0.9 (see "Set up Nightscout" above).
 * Add `iob` to your `ENABLE` environment variable (the same place you added `mmconnect` earlier).
 * Add a new environment variable `DEVICESTATUS_ADVANCED` with the value `true`
 * Restart or redeploy your Nightscout site.